 Especially if you are training for an event, run in any weather that presents itself during training.

-You’ll break out the right gear, break out the bad-weather mindset and head out the door.
+You’ll break out the right gear, break out your bad-weather mindset and head out the door.

 Rearrange Your Timing